-NB: In order to ensure an appropriate use and fair allocation of e-learning licences, learners are restricted to studying a maximum of two open courses at any one time.
-Only upon completion of one or both of these will you be able to select further courses to study.
+NB: In order to ensure an appropriate use and fair allocation of e-learning licences, learners must only request a maximum of two open courses at any one time.
+Only upon completion of one or both of these should you select further courses to study.
 The SCSP incurs a charge for all courses allocated, whether completed or not, hence other than in exceptional circumstances there is an expectation that all e-learning courses requested will be completed.
 We strongly recommend that all learners aim to complete any requested courses within 2-3 weeks of allocation.
 If after 6 weeks you have not started a course this will be removed from your e-learning account.

-If you already have an SCSP e-learning account, click here to LOG ON and select courses through the Requested Learning Tab on your account home page.
+If you already have an SCSP e-learning account, click here to LOG ON and select courses through your account home page.
 If you have an e-learning account but have forgotten your log on/password details please click on the log on link above and follow the instructions on the log on page to reset your password.

 For further advice or information please contact us, by Tel: 0114 2734530 Email: firstname.lastname@example.org

 Other external e-learning courses

 The following e-learning courses are provided by external organisations.
 All are free of charge and can be accessed direct by clicking the links below (please note your SCSP e-learning account password will not provide access to these programmes, you will be required to register separately with each provider).

 - Child Victims of Trafficking - ECPAT UK